wp-plugins/quick-event-manager/readme.txt

 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Changelog ==

+= 6.0 =
+*   Akismet spam filtering
+*   Sortable registration form fields
+*   User defined fields
+*   Open events in a lightbox (a bit iffy this one)
+*   Option to display maps and images
+*   Integrate paypal into the registration form
+*   Option to limit registration to registered users.
+*   Category lists and links
+*   Category selection in Widget
+*   Fixed the date language problem in the event editor
+*   Other minor bug fixes and coding cockups
+*   Probably more options that I've fogotten about

 = 5.12 =
 *   Fixed ics bug